noradno/oda-metadata/README.md

 # oda-metadata
-A description of the variables in the Norwegian Development Aid Statistics at aidresults.no/microdata
+The file oda-metadata.csv gives a short description of the variables in the Norwegian Development Aid Statistics at aidresults.no/microdata.